BAoD1nH/Human-Activity-Recognition/README.md

 ## License
 - This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-- If you want to use or contribute this framework, please contact via baodinhtfb@gmail.com
+- Any questions please contact via baodinhtfb@gmail.com

+> If you find this project useful, please give it a star ⭐️!
+Contributions are also welcome.